To receive to my Suffolk Churches blog, please use the Subscribe box to the right.

 When I discovered just how many churches there are in Suffolk, I nearly abandoned the idea on the spot.
 It took another six weeks of mulling it over and chatting with friends to get past the feeling that it was simply too crazy to contemplate… You can read the whole story in my blog introduction, or listen to the interview I gave on BBC Radio Suffolk in July 2017.

 Here is an audio clip of me playing the Prelude from Bach suite no. 2 in D minor.
 I recorded it in Chattisham church (where the above photo was also taken), which is still one of my favourite church acoustics.
 (The embedded audio player may not work in some browsers; download audio file here.)

-I have now passed the 400 mark, and will finish my project with a concert in St Bartholomew’s church, Orford, which will be my very last Suffolk church.
+I have now reached 440 churches, and will finish my project with a concert in St Bartholomew’s church, Orford, which will be my very last Suffolk church.
 Due to coronavirus, the final concert in Orford has had to be postponed until 2021.